feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ## Providing Configs

-The integrator can provide config objects for Feature Services and Feature Apps, associated with their respective IDs, as options of `createFeatureHub`:
+The integrator can provide config objects for Feature Services and Feature Apps, associated with their respective IDs, as options of the `createFeatureHub`
+function:

 ```js
 const {featureAppManager, featureServiceRegistry} = createFeatureHub(